Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 4. Optimizing Corporate Governance

-The company's Internal Audit Unit plays an active role in supporting the implementation of the principles Good Corporate Governance (GCG), such as integrity, responsibility, accountability, and Justice.
-With strong internal supervision, the decision-making process in the company becomes more objective and based on valid data, thus creating a professional and sustainable governance structure.
+The Company’s Internal Audit Unit plays an active role in supporting the implementation of Good Corporate Governance (GCG) principles, such as integrity, responsibility, accountability, and fairness.
+With robust internal oversight, the company’s decision-making processes become more objective and data-driven, thereby fostering a professional and sustainable governance structure.

-The existence of the company's Internal Control Unit will provide the above benefits and can be one of the key elements in creating a healthy, competitive company, and able to grow sustainably in the midst of dynamic business challenges.
+The presence of an Internal Audit Unit will provide the benefits outlined above and can serve as a key element in building a healthy, competitive company capable of sustainable growth amid dynamic business challenges.

 Conclusion